github-pfeifer-syscon-de/background/README.md

 On the other hand, if you want some infos on a regular basis, this offers you some option with a app that does not take a whole bunch of resources
-(but i must admit there are more needed that i expected) .
+(but i must admit there are more needed than i expected) .
 And as a side effect, some insight might be easier to gain at a somewhat smaller scale...